City of Tea Tree Gully

 The average Australian household produces 1.5 tonnes of waste each year.
 With this figure increasing at a much faster rate than population growth, we are preparing our future generations for a major environmental disaster.

 Like many councils, waste management has become one of the City of Tea Tree Gully's most wasteful areas of expenditure — with residents' incorrect recycling habits proving increasingly costly to remedy.
 We were challenged to deliver one of the organisation’s largest ever waste education initiatives.
-The challenge was to increase awareness of waste issues with a long term aim of reducing waste within the City of Tea Tree Gully.

 A monster task, you could say.